thomas-darling/gulp-translate/readme.md

     /**
      * The action to take when encountering content that is marked as
      * localizable but not found in the import file, where 'error' causes
-     * an error to be thrown, 'log' logs a warnign to the console, and
+     * an error to be thrown, 'log' logs a warning to the console, and
      * 'ignore' silently ignores the content.
      * Default is 'error'.
      */